sergiogallegos/nvim-config/README.md

 - **custombuddy-xcode** - Xcode (Apple-inspired, macOS)

 To change the default colorscheme:
-1. Edit `lua/custom/plugins/colorschemes.lua` and change line 39: `vim.cmd.colorscheme("custombuddy-rosepine")`
+1. Edit `lua/custom/plugins/colorschemes.lua` and change line 46: `vim.cmd.colorscheme("custombuddy")`
 2. Replace with any of the available variants listed in the file comments
 3. Restart Neovim